Wisconsin's 7th Assembly district

-The 7th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district comprises part of central Milwaukee County, including the village of West Milwaukee and eastern parts of the cities of West Allis and Greenfield, as well as several neighboring wards of the city of Milwaukee.
-The district is represented by Democrat Daniel Riemer, since January 2013.
+The 7th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district comprises part of central Milwaukee County, including parts of the cities of Milwaukee, West Allis, and Greenfield.
+The district also contains Alverno College, Calvary Cemetery, Mount Olivet Cemetery, and American Family Field, home of the Milwaukee Brewers.
+The district is represented by Democrat Karen Kirsch, since January 2025.

 The 7th Assembly district is located within Wisconsin's 3rd Senate district, along with the 8th and 9th Assembly districts.